-One surprising recommendation provided by a notable HR researcher comes in a phenomenon that most companies usually try to avoid: turnover.
+One surprising recommendation provided by a notable HR researcher comes off the back of a phenomenon that most companies usually try to avoid: turnover.

-Loizos Heracleous, professor of strategy and organisation at Warwick Business School, notes that in the United States, overall turnover in private industry is 15%.
-In governmental organisations, however, this number falls to 7-10%.
+Loizos Heracleous, professor of strategy and organization at Warwick Business School, notes that in the US, overall turnover in private industry is 15%.
+In governmental organizations, however, this number falls to 7-10%.

 At NASA, the figure drops even lower to 5.2%, or 1.7% when excluding retirees.

-While many organisations would consider this a crowning achievement, turnover is actually encouraged in science and research-based fields, as it spurs new ideas and allows for fresh perspectives to facilitate innovation.
+While many organizations would consider this a crowning achievement, turnover is actually encouraged in science and research-based fields, as it spurs new ideas and allows for fresh perspectives to facilitate innovation.

 During the Cold War days at NASA, employees were free to move to private industry, acquire knowledge in new technological and research methods, then return to “cross-pollinate” their discoveries with NASA scientists and engineers.

-Referencing this low turnover rate, Heracleous says, “Assuming that new people in any organisation help to bring in new thinking, energy, and competencies, and contribute to revitalisation, this figure is not idea.”
+Referencing this low turnover rate, Heracleous says, “Assuming that new people in any organization help to bring in new thinking, energy, and competencies, and contribute to revitalization, this figure is not idea.”

 Instead, he recommends that NASA implement a program similar to one established by Sandia National Laboratories for the US Department of Energy.
 As part of Sandia’s Entrepreneurial Separation to Transfer Technology (ESTT) initiative, employees can leave the lab to start a new company or work at an existing tech firm, but are guaranteed employment if they choose to return.